SiyiZhao/fihobi/mock-data-cov/README.md

 # Mock Data and Covariance

-In this directory, we
-1. measure the clusterings of AbacusPNG mocks,
+Here we prepare the data and covariance for the PNG inferences.

+The main tasks:
+1. Measure the power spectrum of AbacusPNG mocks with `pypower`.
+Refer to `mock_ps.sh`, where *for one sample* we measure the power spectra of best-fit HOD mocks in different settings of simulations and HOD models, and then compare them with a plot @ mock-data-cov/out
-2. use the clusterings to calibrate the parameters of EZmock, (this part is underway with the help of Zhuoyang Li & Yunyi Tang),
+2. Calibrate the parameters of EZmock, (this part works elsewhere and with the help of Zhuoyang Li, Yunyi Tang & Cheng Zhao),
-3. and then generate EZmocks power spectrum multipoles for the covariance matrix.
+3. Generate EZmocks power spectrum multipoles for the covariance matrix.
+Refer to `genEZmocks.sh`.
+(You may want to replot with `plot_ps.py` in `scripts/` once the EZmocks are generated.)

 ## Measure AbacusPNG mocks